ArchiveBox/ArchiveBox/README.md

 for themselves and effectively archive content in a format that will survive being passed down to historians and archivists through many generations.

-*Read more about the [web archiving ethos](https://parameters.ssrc.org/2018/09/on-the-importance-of-web-archiving/), discover the [community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community), or reach out to me on [Twitter](https://twitter.com/thesquashSH) for questions and comments.*
+*You can read more about [why web archiving is important](https://parameters.ssrc.org/2018/09/on-the-importance-of-web-archiving/), discover the [community](https://github.com/pirate/ArchiveBox/wiki/Web-Archiving-Community), or reach out to me on [Twitter](https://twitter.com/thesquashSH) for questions and comments.*

 # Screenshots